tshirtman/CV/README.md

 python3, with a good test coverage, and good separation of concerns.
 <https://github.com/kivy/oscpy>

+### Mailsync

+A daemon to wrap various email/imap tools to keep local copies of my mails, and have notifications on new mails, and other benefits, while using NeoMutt.

 ### PythonAR

 `Python Auto Reloader`, can be used for all sort of projects, not just